raultunduc1995/ChatApp/README.md

 # ChatApp
-ChatApp - an app for you and your friends
+ChatApp - an app made for you and your friends